matthewferguson/CombineURLServices/README.md

 4. Restful API: https://ip-api.com/docs/api:json
 5. Check, identify, and inform the user interface if the network is lost.
 Handle API search communication errors.
 6. Search results display a dynamic list of returned data from ip-api.com services.
+7. Call the ip-api with IP address in the current text field with a refresh rate of 5 minutes.
+    Use the same persisted data on duplicate IP scan requests.

 Solution Details (WIP)